Doctor of Musical Arts in Performance

 The four Performance Events, normally one per year, may include solo recitals, chamber music recitals, opera roles, lecture recitals, or other events appropriate to the area of concentration.

 A language requirement may be required (at the discretion of the student’s DMA Advisory Committee).

 Each DMA student will have a DMA Advisory committee, which will be responsible for approving the student’s course selection, performance event programs, and comprehensive examination.
 The monograph proposal and monograph will be written under the supervision of a monograph supervisor, or co-supervisor, and second reader.

 For further details about the program requirements, please consult the Graduate Student Handbook.

 Timeline for Progression in the DMA

-All non-performance courses should also be completed before the Comprehensive Examination.
-This enables students to devote Years 3 and 4 to the remaining Performance Events and the Monograph.
+- All non-performance courses must also be completed before the Comprehensive Examination.

 - Language requirements, where applicable, are not shown in this chart.